micolous/grpc-asgi-django-demo/SECURITY.md

 This code is not actively maintained, and probably has security bugs.
 It is a "tech demo". :)

-There are a number of [intentional limitations](./README.md#limitations) in this software's design which deviates from "best practice" in order to simplify things for a "tech demo".
+There are a number of [intentional limitations](./docs/demo.md#limitations) in this demo's design which deviates from "best practice" in order to simplify things for a "tech demo".

 This also probably uses old versions of software that has security bugs.